Archie-Project/ArchiePlasmaSplash/README.md

-# ArchiePlasmaSplash
+# Archie's Plasma Splash Screens!
-Archie's Plasma Splash Screens!
+Splashes for distros, now a few